pine-vm/pine/readme.md

 ### Elm Editor

-[Elm Editor](https://github.com/elm-fullstack/elm-fullstack/tree/main/implement/example-apps/elm-editor) is an editor for developing Elm programs.
-It also provides tooling specifically for web frontend-apps to compile and view an app inline.
+[Elm Editor](https://github.com/elm-fullstack/elm-fullstack/tree/main/implement/example-apps/elm-editor) is a web app for developing Elm programs.

+As an integrated development environment, it assists us in reading, writing, and testing Elm programs and in collaborating with other developers.

 <a href="https://github.com/elm-fullstack/elm-fullstack/tree/main/implement/example-apps/elm-editor/readme.md">
 <img src="./guide/image/2021-03-17-elm-editor-user-interface.png" width="500" />